newfies-dialer/newfies-dialer/docs/source/user-guide-doc/admin_panel.rst

 If the contact is active and linked phonebook is also attached with running campaign, then the contact will be added into campaign subscribers.

-From contact list, click on contact which you want to update.
+From contact list, click on contact that you want to update.

 **URL**: